meiyichao/CharCet/README.md

 <-bed>:the input bed file
 <-fo>:fasta file containing all 1000bp Loci sequences
 ```
+The output file of the above code is "union.peaks.pad1k.fa"

 **Step 5**: Generating label matrix for Regression(L x C)

 We provide "Generating_label_matrix_regress.R" to generate the label matrix of regression task.